wafman/lab8-backend/README.md

 ## Change Log

-Number and name of feature:
+Number and name of feature: Create Database

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 9:00am

-Finish time:
+Finish time: 9:50am

-Actual time needed to complete:
+Actual time needed to complete: 50 minutes

 Number and name of feature: